xykong36/CFA-Notes-2021-Level1/Alternative/Reading-50-Intro to Alternative Investments.md

 * seed-stage 融资主要用来 product development and/or marketing efforts
 * real estate 没办法homogeneity 因为每个房子都不一样
 * direct capitalization approach 用net operating income 折现

+* trade sale是什么？？ Private equity funds can realize an immediate cash exit in a trade sale.
+Using this strategy, the portfolio company is typically sold to a strategic buyer.

+*  An economic infrastructure asset supports economic activity and includes such assets as transportation and utility assets.
+Hospitals are social infrastructure assets, which are focused on human activities.
+*  what is distressed debt??
+*  hurdle rate 也是在high water 的基础上计算的
+*  segregation of risk and investment process duties is an effective risk management process
+*  what is downside risk?? many alternative investments have exhibited high downside risks.
+*  Futures price ≈ Spot price (1 + r) + Storage costs − Convenience yield.
+*  An investor who has positions in multiple long–short equity hedge funds and is concerned about whether these positions are sufficiently diversified will mostly likely be concerned about the lack of: transparency in reported positions.
+*   The Sharpe ratio and the safety-first measure use standard deviation as the measure of risk, which ignores the negative skewness in returns.
+The Sortino ratio uses the downside deviation as the measure of risk, which will reflect negative skewness if present.